-MORAN TOWNSHIP SCHOOL DISTRICT Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the year ended June 30, 2015
+Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the year ended June 30, 2016

-Net change in fund balances - total governmental funds \$ 385,399 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
+Net change in fund balances - total governmental funds \$ 120,890 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities, the cost of these assets is capitalized and allocated over their estimated useful lives as depreciation expense.
-This is the amount by which depreciation exceeded capital outlays in the current period: Capital outlays Depreciation expense \$ 8,931 (72,036) (63,105) In the Statement of Net Position, early retirement incentive and accumulated sick leave are measured by the amounts earned during the year.
+This is the amount by which depreciation exceeded capital outlays in the current period: Capital outlays \$ 238,973 (264,273) (25,300) Bond premium is amortized over the life of the new bond issue on the Statement of Activities.
+10,039 Losses on advanced bond refundings are amortized over the life of the new bond issue on the Statement of Activities.
+(6,889) Repayment of long-term debt principal is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not effect the Statement of Activities: Repayment of general obligation bonds 340,000 Interest on long-term liabilities in the Statement of Activities differs from the amount reported on the governmental funds because interest is recorded as an expenditure in the funds when it is due and paid, and thus requires the use of current financial resources.
+In the Statement of Activities, however, interest expense is recognized as the interest accrues, regardless of when it is paid.
+1,434 In the Statement of Net Position, early retirement incentive and accumulated sick leave are measured by the amounts earned during the year.
 In the governmental funds, however, expenditures are measured by the amount of financial resources used (essentially, the amounts actually paid).
-This year the amount of these benefits earned ( $$7,770$ ) exceeded the amounts used/poid ( $$7,200$ ) (570) amounts used/paid (\$7,200).
-(570) The changes in net pension laibility and related deferred outflows/inflows of resources are not included as revenues/expenditures in governmental funds.
-39,439 Total changes in net position - governmental activities \$ 361,163
+This year the amount of these benefits earned (\$228,724) exceeded the amounts used/paid (\$225,695).
+(3,029) The changes in net pension liability and related deferred outflows/inflows of resources are not included as revenues/expenditures in governmental funds.
+(133,367) Total changes in net position - governmental activities = \$ 303,778